nerdymishka/gainz/CONTRIBUTING.md

-# Nerdy Mishks Contributing Guide
+# Nerdy Mishka's Contributing Guide

 Everyone SHALL have an equal opportunity to become a contributor.